mCRL2org/mCRL2/doc/sphinx/source/user_manual/showcases/Patient_support_platform.rst

 Purpose
 ^^^^^^^
 The Patient Support Platform base is mounted to the floor.
-Its upper part (called ''carrier'') can move along two axes: a horizontal and a vertical one.
+Its carrier can move along two axes: a horizontal and a vertical one.

 An MRI scanner is about 1m above the floor.
 The carrier can be moved downwards and upwards to facilitate a patient (un)mounting it.
 When the carrier is in line with the entrance